liatrio/autogov/README.md

 1. **Trusted Root Fetching**: Dynamically fetches GitHub's trusted root using `gh attestation trusted-root`, with fallback to embedded trusted root
 2. **Parses the OCI reference** to extract organization, repository, and digest
 3. **Retrieves attestations** from GitHub's container registry
-4. **Verifies the certificate chain** for each attestation using sigstore-go v1.0.0 API
+4. **Verifies the certificate chain** for each attestation using sigstore-go
 5. **Validates the attestation signature** with proper timestamp verification
 6. **Checks the certificate identity and issuer** against expected values
 7. **Verifies the attestation payload** structure and content